 Here are 5 things I’ve learned along the way…

-1. Airbnb Can Be Downright Scary for Whole House Owners.
+1. Listing on Airbnb Can Be Downright Scary for Whole House Owners.

 In my view, there are legitimate reasons to be concerned about giving the keys to your home to a guest you can’t even speak with outside of Airbnb’s platform.